-To illustrate these problems, consider a firm that is having financial difficulties.
-It is worth \$9 million as a going concern (this is the present value of its expected future operating cash flows) but only \$7 million if it is liquidated.
+operating cash flows) but only \$7 million if it is liquidated.
 The firm's debt totals \$10 million at face value-ten creditors with equal priority each have a \$1 million claim.
-Now suppose the firm's liquidity deteriorates to the point where it defaults on one of its loans.
+Now suppose the firm's liquidity deteriorates to the point that it defaults on one of its loans.
 The holder of that loan has the contractual right to accelerate the claim, which means the creditor can foreclose on the loan and demand payment of the entire balance.
 Further, since most debt agreements have cross-default provisions, defaulting on one loan effectively places all loans in default.

 The firm's market value is less than the \$10 million face value of debt, regardless of whether it remains in business or liquidates.
 Therefore, it would be impossible to pay off all of the creditors in full.
 However, the creditors in total would be better off if the firm is not shut down, because they could ultimately recover \$9 million if the firm remains in business but only \$7 million if it is liquidated.
-The problem here, which is called the common pool problem, is that, in the absence of protection under the Bankruptcy Act, individual creditors would have an incentive to foreclose on the firm even though it is worth more as an ongoing concern.
+The problem here, which is called the common pool problem, is that in the absence of protection under the Bankruptcy Act, individual creditors would have an incentive to foreclose on the firm even though it is worth more as an ongoing concern.

 An individual creditor would have the incentive to foreclose because it could then force the firm to liquidate a portion of its assets to pay off that particular creditor's \$1 million claim in full.
-The payment to that creditor would probably require the liquidation of vital assets, which might cause a shutdown of the firm and thus lead to a liquidation.
+The payment to that creditor would probably require the liquidation of vital assets, which might cause a shutdown of the firm and thus lead to a total liquidation.
 Therefore, the value of the remaining creditors' claims would decline.
 Of course, all the creditors would recognize the gains to be had from this strategy, so they would storm the debtor with foreclosure notices.
-Even those creditors who understand the merits of keeping the firm alive would be forced to foreclose, because the foreclosures of the other creditors would reduce
+Even those creditors who understand the merits of keeping the firm alive would be forced to foreclose, because the foreclosures of the other creditors would reduce the payoff to those who do not.
+In our hypothetical example, if seven creditors foreclosed and forced liquidation, they would be paid in full, and the remaining three creditors would receive nothing.